kothic/kothic-js/DESIGN.md

 bbox property is required
 Number of external dependencies is as minimal as possible

+== Layers rendering order
+TODO: Describe how the layers are sorted for rendering

 1. What coordinate system is used for a tiles
 2. How and when we do peproject to a screen coordinates